libis/omeka_s_alamire/modules/SearchSolr/README.md

 your archives regularly so you can roll back if needed.

-Note: By default, the config of the server Solr is saved in `/opt/solr/server/etc` and in `/etc/default/solr.in.sh`; the config of the cores are saved in `/var/solr/data`.
+Note: By default, the config of the server Solr is saved in `/opt/solr/server/etc` and in `/etc/default/solr.in.sh`; the config of the cores are saved in `/opt/solr/server/solr` or in `/var/solr/data`.

 Troubleshooting